craftercms/docs/source/reference/modules/deployer.rst

       myCustomParams:
         myParam: "a value"

-To get the custom configuration parameter values defined in a deployment target configuration file:
+To get the custom configuration parameter values defined in a deployment target configuration file for use in a deployment processor:

 .. code-block:: yaml
     :caption: *Retrieving a custom value defined in a deployment target configuration file*